onejar99/javascript-notes/notes/strict-mode.md

 ## What's Strict Mode

 1. purpose
     * to indicate that the code should be executed in *strict mode*.
     * With *strict mode*, you can not, for example, use undeclared variables.

 2. supported env
     * is new in JavaScript 1.8.5 (ECMAScript version 5).
     * not a statement, but a literal expression, ignored by earlier versions of JavaScript.
     * All modern browsers support running JavaScript in "Strict Mode".

 3. Why need
     * makes it easier to write "secure" JavaScript.
     * Strict mode changes previously accepted "bad syntax" into real errors.
+    * Example 1:
-  * ex1: mistyping a variable name creates a new global variable.
-In strict mode, this will throw an error.
+      * mistyping a variable name creates a new global variable.
+      * In strict mode, this will throw an error.
-  * ex2:
+    * Example 2:
-    In normal JavaScript, a developer will not receive any error feedback assigning values to non-writable properties.
+      * In normal JavaScript, a developer will not receive any error feedback assigning values to non-writable properties.
-    In strict mode, any assignment to a non-writable property, a getter-only property, a non-existing property, a non-existing variable, or a non-existing object, will throw an error.
+      * In strict mode, any assignment to a non-writable property, a getter-only property, a non-existing property, a non-existing variable, or a non-existing object, will throw an error.

 ----